-Alternatively, for members who began participating in OPERS before November 1, 2011, the normal age of retirement is age 62 with at least 6 years of full-time equivalent employment; or the first day of the month following the date at which the sum of the member's age and number of years of credited service totals eighty (80), if the member was hired before July 1, 1992; or the first day of the month following the date at which the sum of the member's age and number of years of credited service totals ninety (90), if the member was hired on or after July 1, 1992.
-For members who began participating in OPERS on or after November 1, 2011, the normal age of retirement is age 65 with at least 6 years of full-time equivalent employment, or the first day of the month following the date at which the sum of the member's age and number of years of credited service totals ninety (90) and the member is at least 60 years of age.
+Alternatively, for members who began participating in OPERS before November 1, 2011, the normal age of retirement is age 62 with at least six (6) years of fulltime equivalent employment; or the first day of the month following the date at which the sum of the member's age and number of years of credited service totals eighty (80), if the member was hired before July 1, 1992; or the first day of the month following the date at which the sum of the member's age and number of years of credited service totals ninety (90), if the member was hired on or after July 1, 1992.
+For members who began participating in OPERS on or after November 1, 2011, the normal age of retirement is age 65 with at least six (6) years of full-time equivalent employment, or the first day of the month following the date at which the sum of the member's age and number of years of credited service totals ninety (90) and the member is at least 60 years of age.
 Members must complete at least six (6) years of full-time equivalent employment with a participating employer before receiving any retirement benefits.

+Hazardous Duty Members

+(Department of Corrections Officers,

+Grand River Dam Authority Public

+Safety Officers, Firefighters of the

+Military Department of the State of

+Oklahoma, Deputy Sheriffs, County

+Jailers, and Emergency Medical

+Personnel) Benefits

+(continued)

-Hazardous Duty Members (Department of Corrections Officers, Grand River Dam Authority Public Safety Officers, Oklahoma Military Department Firefighters, Deputy Sheriffs, and County Jailers) Benefits (continued) The benefit formula is 2.5% of final average compensation, multiplied by the number of years of service as an eligible officer for service, not exceeding twenty (20) years.
+The benefit formula is 2.5% of final average compensation, multiplied by the number of years of service as an eligible officer for service, not exceeding twenty (20) years.
 For service in excess of twenty (20) years, the benefit formula is 2% of final average compensation.